Battle of Fariskur (1219): Aftermath

 Although the battle of Fāriskūr was a tactical defeat for the crusaders, it was strategically insignificant.
-The siege of was uninterrupted.
+The siege of Damietta was uninterrupted.
 The sultan, sending a Christian captive as an emissary, asked for a truce.
 Within three days of the battle, a truce had been agreed, although its terms are unrecorded.
 The blockade of Damietta continued.
 It was during this truce that, with Pelagius's permission, Francis of Assisi and Illuminatus crossed the lines and visited al-Kāmil in his camp.
 Pelagius and John of Brienne also conducted negotiations with al-Kāmil during this period.
 Dissatisfaction among the ranks remained high, since it was the troops thought that al-Kāmil was merely buying time.
 The sultan at one point offered to hand over Jerusalem if the crusaders would abandon Egypt, but they refused, the defences of Jerusalem having just been razed by al-Kāmil's brother, al-Muʿaẓẓam, perhaps in preparation for the offer.
 The truce was broken by al-Kāmil on 25 September, but Damietta surrendered on 5 November.

 The behaviour of the Teutonic Knights at the battle of Fariskur greatly impressed contemporaries.
 A series of donations to the order were made in response to the battle.
 Walter Berthout's brother Giles made a donation in September 1219, noting also how the Teutonic Knights cared for the poorer crusaders.